 Some useful information:

-You may find it helpful to have a table containing all the possible
+You may find it helpful to use the provided helper table containing all the possible

-We'll only be testing with these possible binid's (there aren't any hidden tests using say, 100 bins) so hardcoding in the values is fine
+binids.
+We'll only be testing with these possible binid's (there aren't any hidden tests using say, 100 bins) so using the hardcoded table is fine

 If you want to take the floor of a positive float value you can do